Claudio Borri: Conferences

 Borri (first from right) in Rome at Palazzo Madama at the presentation of the website Pontesullostrettonews in June 2023.

 Professor Borri was president of the Italian national conference on wind engineering in 1990 (IN-VENTO-90), then in 1996 Europaean Dynamics (EURODYN 1996), in 2002 European Society for Engineering Education (SEFI 2002), in 2005 the Italian Association of Theoretical and Applied Mechanics (in Italian the acronym is AIMETA 2005) and then in 2009 the European African Conference on Wind Engineering (EACWE 2009).

 In 2023 he was President of International Conference on Wind Engineering (ICWE16), an important conference on wind engineering which in 2023 was held for the first time in Italy in Florence.
 Also in 2023 Borri was appointed President of the International Association for Wind Engineering (IAWE in Italian), a position he will hold until 2027.

 Books

 Borri during a congress in 2023.

-Professor Claudio Borri has written more than a dozen books, the most important hereinafter, most often dealing with the theme of wind engineering.
+Professor Claudio Borri has authored or co-authored more than 400 scientific papers and book chapters, including hundreds of articles published in leading peer-reviewed journals.
+He has also edited or co-edited more than a dozen special issues of major journals in engineering education, structural mechanics and wind engineering.
+In addition, he has written or edited numerous books, most of them devoted to the fields of wind engineering, wind loads and wind effects on structures.
+Among his principal publications are: